Laxenade/AudSplit/README.md

 # AudSplit
-This tool is meant to be used to split a audio stream into smaller pieces given all time intervals
+This tool is meant to be used to split a audio stream into smaller pieces given all time intervals.

+The tool expects a `.m4a` audio stream and outputs a list of smaller `.m4a`  audio pieces
 ## Before Running
 Modify `startup.yml`(Please look at `startup.yml.def` for how to modify `startup.yml`) according to the following instructions:
 * Source: The full path of the audio file